 ATMs widely available.
 Credit cards accepted in most hotels, but not all restaurants, cafes and shops.
 Non-European credit cards are quite often rejected.

-Automated teller machines (ATMs, aka cash machines) can be found outside most banks and at airports and most train stations.
+ATMs, aka cash machines, can be found outside most banks and at airports and most train stations.
 Credit cards such as Visa and MasterCard/Eurocard are widely accepted, as well as cards from the Plus and Cirrus networks.
-Using an ATM can be the cheapest way to exchange your money from home but check with your home bank for service charges before you leave.
+Using an ATM can be the cheapest way to exchange your money from home, but check with your home bank for service charges before you leave.

-You can use your ATM card to keep stocked up with euros throughout the Netherlands so there's no need for currency exchange.
-However, using your ATM card as a debit card, as opposed to a credit card, to pay for purchases won't always work as an astonishing amount of businesses – including many restaurants, cafes and shops – only accept Dutch PIN cards.
+You can use your ATM card to keep stocked up with euro throughout the Netherlands so there's no need for currency exchange.
+However, using your ATM card as a debit card, as opposed to a credit card, to pay for purchases won't always work, as an astonishing amount of businesses – including many restaurants, cafes and shops – only accept Dutch PIN cards.

 Cash is commonly used for everyday purchases throughout the Netherlands.